prsbrc/Miscellaneous/README.md

 TESTXLSX is a sample to show how to use the libxlsx to create directly excel-sheets from rpg

 NOLOGIN shows how to override an interactive job to an prestarted batch-job.
 In this case no login is neccessary to run the program called in the CL

+"Asyncronous interactive job example" contains an example to call an interactive job without login and control it via dataqueue.